Amato1891/monopoly-project/README.md

 ## 🚀 Future Improvements
 The following improvements are planned for the future development of the game:

-Complete Gameplay Mechanics: I will implement all core gameplay features, including the ability to:
+- **Complete Gameplay Mechanics**: I will implement all core gameplay features, including the ability to:
-Buy properties
+  - Buy properties
-Mortgage properties
+  - Mortgage properties
-Trade properties with other players
+  - Trade properties with other players
-Implement the chance and community chest cards
+  - Implement the chance and community chest cards
-Handle bankruptcies and other in-game events
+  - Handle bankruptcies and other in-game events

-AI Implementation: Once the game mechanics are complete, I plan to implement an AI system that will allow players to play against CPU-controlled opponents.
+- **AI Implementation**: Once the game mechanics are complete, I plan to implement an AI system that will allow players to play against CPU-controlled opponents.
 The AI will be designed to mimic human-like decisions and strategies during the game.

 Stay tuned for these updates and more as development continues!

 ---